sanketcodersclub/resume-builder/README.md

 This is the resume bulider made for practice and project purpose.
+Coding Raja internship task 1

 Preview of the project
 ![Screenshot (9)](https://github.com/sanketcodersclub/resume-builder/assets/164201293/cced573a-32a0-420d-bf72-a3f119b8e537)